 Method 1 - A Coffee Mug

-Did you know you can actually use a coffee mug as a makeshift sharpening stone?
+Did you know you can actually use a coffee mug as makeshift knife sharpening stones?

 The surface of a mug is usually shiny and polished, however, the bottom is usually rough to help the mug grip the table.

 The grit can range from medium to fine, depending on how rough the button of your mug is.
-This is what you can use to sharpen your dull knives.
+This is what you can use to sharpen a knife without a knife sharpener.

 If you don’t have a mug handy, you can always use a ceramic bowl, plate, or similar item.
-Most ceramic items can work as a homemade sharpening stone.
+Most ceramic items can work as homemade knife sharpening stones.